10 Easy Care Plants That Butterflies Love

 So growing plants for butterflies in full sun is a must.

-Tips to Attracting Butterflies with Plants
+6 Simple Tips for Attracting Butterflies with Plants

 - Select plants with varying bloom times so butterflies are fed from spring through fall.
 Check the plant tag for bloom times.
 Butterflies are drawn to clusters of like colors so it is important to plant enough of the same flowers together.